 Modify areas and protocols to improve safety standards against COVID-19

 Set up additional hand-washing and sanitizing stations, putting adequate distance in between each one to ensure social distancing is still practiced.
-Put transparent screens in between employees and customers, and set up tape markers on floors to ensure that a distance of at least 2 meters (6 feet) is maintained in between customers in queues.
+Put transparent screens in between employees and customers, and set up tape markers on floors to ensure that a distance of at least 2 meters (6 feet) is maintained between customers in queues.

 Promote online alternatives such as online ticketing and check-ins over manual methods

-Not only do these methods help streamline the overall customer experience, they’re also good for eliminating unnecessary physical interaction between customers and employees; keeping with social distancing practices.
+Not only do these methods help streamline the overall customer experience, but they’re also good for eliminating unnecessary physical interaction between customers and employees; keeping with social distancing practices.

 While there is no certainty when a cure for COVID-19 will become available, the best we can do is to flatten the curve.
 We have prepared ready-to-use checklists that airports can use as they prepare to reopen in the midst of the pandemic.

 Disclaimer: Please note that these checklists are hypothetical examples and provide basic information only.
 They are not intended to take the place of medical advice, diagnosis, or treatment.
 You should also seek professional advice to determine if the use of such checklists are permissible in your workplace or jurisdiction.

 This Facilities Reopening Readiness checklist can be used by facility managers to perform facilities readiness assessments for reopening after a lockdown.
 It can help ensure that the facilities system are functional and policies are up-to-date with the latest COVID-19 guidelines to ensure the safe return of employees and customers.